Search

 Email coach

-Shellie Robinson
+Shellie Cousins

-Robinson won her first collegiate game as Stetson's head coach on Feb.
+Cousins won her first collegiate game as Stetson's head coach on Feb.
 11, 2022 with an 8-2 victory over Georgia State - one of four Stetson softball head coaches to with their coaching debut.
 Her impact at the helm was felt all year, as the team improved overall from the previous season.
 The 21 wins in 2022 was 13 more than the year prior, while Stetson also won more road games (5) and league games (10) than in 2021 as well (2, 3).
 The last time the Hatters won more than 20 games in a season was 2018 (26), more than five road games was 2014 (11) and more than 10 ASUN games was 2014 (17).

-There was an increase in wins in 2022, but it did not come at the expense of shying away from tough competition as Robinson scheduled the Hatters to face five ranked teams in 2022, the second most ever in a single season (1999), and the three contests against top 10 teams tied for the most (1998).
+There was an increase in wins in 2022, but it did not come at the expense of shying away from tough competition as Cousins scheduled the Hatters to face five ranked teams in 2022, the second most ever in a single season (1999), and the three contests against top 10 teams tied for the most (1998).

 The 2022 Hatters also started the ASUN season strong, winning their first two league series for the first time since 2015 and registered its first three-game sweep of a league opponent - over Florida Gulf Coast April 9-10, 2022 - since 2015 as well, April 18-19, 2015 versus Northern Kentucky.
 Stetson then finished the regular season with a 7-6 come-back win at Liberty on May 6, handing the Flames (the ASUN regular-season and tournament champions) their lone conference loss of the year.

-During a decorated four-year collegiate career at USC Upstate, Robinson set Division I school records in numerous categories, including batting average (.389), runs (218), hits (264), doubles (54), home runs (70), RBI (198), on-base percentage (.465), and slugging pct. (.805).
+During a decorated four-year collegiate career at USC Upstate, Cousins set Division I school records in numerous categories, including batting average (.389), runs (218), hits (264), doubles (54), home runs (70), RBI (198), on-base percentage (.465), and slugging pct. (.805).

 The catcher/outfielder was named ASUN Freshman of the Year in 2012, ASUN Player of the Year in 2014 and 2015, a first team All-Region performer in 2012 and 2014, a second team All-Region selection in 2013 and 2015, and a third team NFCA All-American in 2014.